© 2026 Universal Management Solutions

 UMS steps in — and the math changes

-We've been on both sides of this table for 25 years.
+We've been on both sides of this table for 25+ years.
 We know how publishers construct demands because we used to build them.
-We prove what you actually owe — and the demand drops 78-99%.
+We prove what you actually owe — and the demand drops 78-94% in public UMS examples.

 What to Do Right Now